euphonie/study-notes/Engineering Tools/Cloud/GCP/IA-ML Services.md

 - Fast, easy, managed way to run Hadoop and Spark/Hive/Pig on GCP
 - Create clusters in 90s on average
 	- Built on top of Compute Engine's VMs, the user chooses the number and type of machines
+- Monitoring using Stackdriver
 - Scale clusters up and down even when jobs are running
+- Pay only for hardware resources used during the life of the cluster you create.
+Based on the hour
 ### Pub/Sub
 ### Dataflow
 ### BigQuery